 If the child's progress is still very slow, with the agreement of the parents, we may call upon the advice of another processional such as an advisory teacher, educational psychologist, speech therapist or occupational therapist.
 Children whose learning is more severely hindered due to visual or hearing impairment, specific learning difficulties (dyslexia), emotional/behavioural difficulties or poor coordination may be recommended for a formal assessment.
-This will give a clearer picture of the child's abilities and may resources to meet those needs.
+This will give a clearer picture of the child's abilities and may result in a statement of the child's Special Education Needs and extra resources to meet those needs.